JetBrains-Research/astminer/astminer-cli/README.md

 The project implements a CLI for [Astminer](github.com/vovak/astminer) and serves as a usage example of the library.

-For now the CLI provides three options:
+For now the CLI provides four options:

 * Extract data (method names and path contexts) suitable as input for [code2vec](https://github.com/tech-srl/code2vec);
-* Parse a project in Java, Python, C, or C++, and save the extracted ASTs;
+* Parse a project in one of supported languages and save the extracted ASTs;
+* Extract path contexts from the project files and save them in code2vec format;
 * Preprocess code in C/C++ to unfold `#define` directives to enable further processing.

 ## Supported languages